 Cheap Boudoir Photographers Place Time Limits

 You might have heard that something priced cheap was probably done quickly, that is precisely what happens in boudoir.
 An affordable boudoir photographer offers their packages with time limits, usually two hours.
-Two hours is not enough, even if you only have two outfits.
-At a minimum, your session should last three hours if experienced, and six hours if not.
+Two hours is not enough, even if you only have two outfits unless you are a professional model.
+Sticking with the two outfits, if you have little to no experience in front of a camera, on average the session will last around 6 hours.
 You have to remember that boudoir is not just about having some photos taken.
 Boudoir is a whole experience; that’s why I refer to them as sessions and not just photoshoots.
 Unless you’ve done it a million times, you’re not going to walk into the room and be super comfortable.
 It takes time; we need to start things slow & work our way up.
 We also just won’t be going fully at it with no stops, we need breaks along the way.
 Time limits offer no breaks.

 Time limits add unneeded stress.
 You might already be anxious, why add time to the equation?
 Time stress creates a feeling of pressure and tenses you up.
 I know it does for me, that’s why I dislike timed anything.
 It creates that sensation of panic, that there’s not enough time, that if you don’t finish before the time limit you lost.
 Just think back to your school days, everyone hated a timed exam, you might think you have enough time until you get close to the end and you have to rush everything that’s left.
 Now imagine this in boudoir, what if you’re approaching your two hours and you are just now feeling comfortable, your photographer lets you know that you have 20 minutes left.
 All those shots you wanted to have done can no longer be done in a relaxed state, nor would it be possible.
 The images that were taken, probably show you weren’t loose & comfy, which means they won’t be as sexy as you hoped for.